yhwang/trustyai-service-operator/docs/tutorial.md

      - `env`: Specify environment variables.
 It uses the `EnvVar` data structure of kubernetes.
      - `volumeMounts`: Mount the volumes into the lm-eval container.
      - `resources`: Specify the resources for the lm-eval container.
+     - `securityContext`: SecurityContext defines the security options the container should be run with.
    - `volumes`: Specify the volume information for the lm-eval and other containers.
 It uses the `Volume` data structure of kubernetes.
    - `sideCars`: A list of containers that run along with the lm-eval container.
 It uses the `Container` data structure of kubernetes.
+   - `affinity`: Define which nodes the pod can be scheduled on.
+See more information [here](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity)
+   - `securityContext`: SecurityContext holds pod-level security attributes and common container settings.
+ - `outputs`: Use this to specify storage for evaluation results.
+   - `pvcName`: Use an existing PVC to store the outputs.
+Specify the name of an existing PVC.
+   - `pvcManaged`: Let LMES create a PVC with the specified name and store the outputs.
+ - `offline`: Offline specifies settings for running LMEvalJobs in an offline mode
+   - `storage`: Load the model from the storage for the offline mode
+     - `pvcName`: Specify the name of a PVC which contains the offline model.

 ## Examples